Access and privileges

 Research Library Cooperative Program (RLCP)

 - RLCP is an agreement between Stanford and the University of California-Berkeley.
 See the RLCP description for more in-depth instructions and eligibility.

 - Eligible Stanford visitors to UC Berkeley must present their Stanford ID Card for access and borrowing.

 Reciprocal Services Program (RSP)

-- RSP involves reciprocal borrowing privileges between Stanford and the University of California campuses.
-For more information, see RSP description and instructions to obtain a RSP Card).
+- RSP is a reciprocal borrowing program between Stanford and the University of California campuses.
+See the RSP description for instructions and eligibility.

 - RSP visitors to Stanford who are not covered by the RLCP program (above) must present government-issued ID, a valid UC ID Card, and a RSP Card for entry to some libraries and to borrow materials.

 - Stanford visitors to cooperative member sites must obtain a RSP Card from Green Library prior to their visit at the member site.